Trustworthy-Software/Quatrain/README.md

 ```
 For instance: `python run.py predict 'Missing type-checks for var_args notation' 'check var_args properly'`

+## 4) Custom Train
+To re-train QUATRAIN model on our or other dataset, execute the following steps.
+  1. Structure your dataset as `data/bugreport_patch.txt`.
+  2. Obtain Bert embeddings of your dataset via `experiment/save_bugreport_dataset_json.py`
+  3. Accordingly, change self.dataset_json in experiment/config.py
+  4. Execute `python run.py RQ1`

 ## License
 Quatrain is distributed under the terms of the MIT License, see [LICENSE](LICENSE).

 [//]: # (### deduplicate.py)